Cale Makar: Debut and Calder Trophy (2019–2021)

 On April 14, 2019, the Avalanche signed Makar to a three-year, entry-level contract.
-He scored his first career NHL goal with his first shot in the league in his debut a day later, during Game 3 of the first round of the 2019 Stanley Cup playoffs against the Calgary Flames.
+He scored his first career NHL goal with his first shot in the league in his debut a day later, during game 3 of the first round of the 2019 Stanley Cup playoffs against the Calgary Flames.
 In so doing, he became the first defenceman to score a playoff goal in his NHL debut.

-Makar made the Avalanche opening line up for the 2019–20 season and he scored his first career regular season goal in a 6–1 win over the Vegas Golden Knights.
+Makar made the Avalanche opening lineup for the 2019–20 season and he scored his first career regular season goal in a 6–1 win over the Vegas Golden Knights.
 He was subsequently named a Third Star of the Week for the week of November 10, becoming the first Avalanche rookie to earn the honor.
 On November 12, 2019, in a 4–0 road win against the Winnipeg Jets, Makar became the second Avalanche defenceman to record 18 points in 18 games as a rookie.
-However, he suffered an upper body injury in a game against the Boston Bruins on December 7 and was listed as day-to-day.
+However, he suffered an upper-body injury in a game against the Boston Bruins on December 7 and was listed as day-to-day.
 At the time of his injury, he was leading rookies in scoring with 28 points in 29 games.
-Makar returned to the Avalanche’s lineup on December 27, where he recorded an assist in the 6–4 loss to the Minnesota Wild.
+Makar returned to the Avalanche's lineup on December 27, where he recorded an assist in the 6–4 loss to the Minnesota Wild.
 On January 18, 2020, Makar set a new Avalanche franchise record with his 11th goal of the season, besting John-Michael Liles record for most goals by a rookie defenceman.
 As a result of his play, he was named a Calder Memorial Trophy finalist alongside Quinn Hughes and Dominik Kubalík.
 During the second round of the NHL playoffs, Makar surpassed the record for most points in a postseason by a rookie defenceman, before it was beaten by Hughes the following night.
 Following the conclusion of the regular season, Makar was awarded the Calder Memorial Trophy as the rookie of the year.
 After the 2020–21 season Makar was named a finalist for the James Norris Memorial Trophy and finished second in the voting for the trophy.